 Tenacious faith is exhibited profoundly in the testimony of the woman with the issue of blood (Matt 9:20).
 The Bible tells us that she was sick for 12 years.
-Blood is life, and her faith was being tested as she felt the very life drain out of her.
+Blood is life, and her faith was tested as she felt the very life drain out of her.

 But, according to the Amplified Bible, she kept saying to herself, “If I only touch His garment, I shall be restored to health” (Matt 9:21).
 Her declarations of divine truth built her faith and determination above her natural circumstances, which kept her going to the point of receiving complete healing.
-Touching the hem of Jesus’ garment brings perfect restoration to people (Matt 14:36).
-But we must move forward, reach out and connect.
+Touching the hem of Jesus’s garment brings perfect restoration to people (Matt 14:36).
+But we must move forward, go near, reach out and connect.

 Jeremiah 29:11-14 tells us that when we seek Him with all of our heart, we will find Him.
 And in His presence, His hem is available to us.

-To be sure, Jesus heals in many ways, and, I believe, in His appointed time.
+To be sure, Jesus heals in many ways.
 Like salvation, healing is a faith journey extended from the very heart of God’s love, grace and mercy.
 But do we have the tenacity to see it through?
 How deep and how far are we willing to go in our commitment to the kind of faith that brings life and restoration?

 God has called us to tenacious faith.
-Do we humbly present or “lay” people in our lives before Jesus?
 Do we beseech Him for a healing touch?
 Do we have a heart for others to be healed, a heart for doing the work of Jesus?

 Tenacity is about selflessness.
 It is about choosing to believe the truth of God’s divine precepts over circumstances.
 And it’s about taking hold of courage to walk with Jesus no matter what.

-Regarding divine healing, tenacity met with God's grace, allows us to confront and overcome root causes of diseases, such as unforgiveness and other unconfessed sin.
+Tenacity met with God's grace allows us to confront and overcome root causes of diseases, such as unforgiveness and other unconfessed sin.
 It keeps us going to completion.

 Jesus said, “I am the way, the truth, and the life” (Jn 14:6).
 Won’t you bring life to someone in your world through a tenacious heart for Jesus?